DigitalPublishingToolkit/CriticalMemeReader/md/book.md

 form of image manipulation, deepfakes etc. to create false visual association.
 This can also be achieved by cherry picking content.

-![Fig. 10 Sundar Pichai on NEET exam\
+![Fig. 10: Sundar Pichai on NEET exam.
 In fig. 10, we see a viral image that was being circulated to show Google CEO Sundar Pichai’s opinion on the NEET exam (a medical entrance exam in India).
-The image includes the logos of the *Copenhagen University Press, Google* and *The Business Outsider.* However, Sundar Pichai reportedly never said any of the given text[^19chapter18_21] *Copenhagen
-University Press* has no association with this statement either and the name and website of *The Business Outsider* seeks to emulate another much more credible and well-known website called *The Business Insider*.
-These three elements add a touch of legitimacy to this viral and false image.](imgs/18.10.jpeg)
+The image includes the logos of the *Copenhagen University Press, Google* and *The Business Outsider.* However, Sundar Pichai reportedly never said any of the given text[^19chapter18_21] *Copenhagen University Press* has no association with this statement either and the name and website of *The Business Outsider* seeks to emulate another much more credible and well-known website called *The Business Insider*.
+These three elements add a touch of legitimacy to this viral and false image.](/Users/c.c.arkenbouthva.nl/Documents/GitHub/CriticalMemeReader/imgs/18.10.jpeg)

 <br/>